DavidDock/works-of-wes-anderson/TESTING.md

 #### Results

+If you are a member you can log in and go to a member area - pass

 ### 26 Member Can Add Comment

 #### Acceptance Criteria

 * Can add a comment for each film in the member area
 * Get notified that comment is waiting for approval when added
-* 8You can see waiting for approval comments in member area
+* You can see waiting for approval comments in member area
 * Comment added to database waiting for approval by admin

 #### Results

+* You can add a comment for any film you like in a form in the membe area - pass
+* If the user posts a comment it gets sent for approval and message sent to the user - pass
+* Once the comment is sent for aproval it can be seen in the member area wit awaiting approval style added to it -pass
+* Admin able to aprove comment - pass

 ### 27 Member Can Edit Comments